Planning Application Forms

 Alternatively you can download the forms below and return by post.

 The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012 (as amended) sets the fee levels for planning applications.

 Paying for an application

-- Submit an application using the Planning Portal and pay online using WorldPay
+- Submit an application using the Planning Portal and pay the Planning Portal directly

-- Submit an application by post or through the Planning Portal and use the Council online payment method.
+- Submit an application by post and use the Council online payment method.

-- Submit an application by post or through the Planning Portal and pay by cheque.
+- Submit an application by post and pay by cheque.
 Please make cheques payable to Trafford Council

-All planning applications that comprise any of the following must be accompanied by a completed CIL question form:
+All planning applications that comprise any of the following must be accompanied by a completed Community Infrastructure Levy (CIL) question form so the Council can determine if an application is chargeable or not:

 - Development in excess of 100 square metres (GIA)